 The Nuffield global network provides scholars with access to international leaders in the agri-food sector, and the best production, management and marketing systems around the globe.

-New Zealand scholars have been hosted by institutions, organisations and businesses varying greatly in purpose and scale – from the White House in the United States to a Girl’s Agricultural School in Kenya.
-The reason was twofold – to recognise their contribution to feeding the nation through the war and as a method of advancing best practice in agriculture around the world.
+In the aftermath of the Second World War, Lord Nuffield, industrialist and philanthropist, initiated a travelling scholarship scheme for British and Empire farmers.
+The reason was two-fold – to recognise their contribution to feeding the nation through the war and advancing best practice in agriculture globally.